 There are practical considerations for these conversations too.
 Find out more on our page about having difficult conversations.

 There are certain topics that your teen needs to learn about so they can stay safe.
 This includes knowing how to report something they feel uncomfortable with, protecting themselves from potentially abusive or harmful relationships, and maintaining good sexual and mental health.

 You can support your teen in learning what good relationships and unhealthy relationships look like.
-Find out more about this on our dating page and signpost them to our relationship content on the Buzz.
+Childline has great age-appropriate information on healthy relationships.

 Consent needs to be both given and received in any kind of relationship.
-In the UK, you’re not allowed to have sex and cannot give consent before you’re 16 years old.
+In the UK it is illegal to have sex with someone under 16 years old.

 If your child feels that they have been pressured into a situation that they’re uncomfortable with or didn’t give consent for, or if they’ve been sexually assaulted, they can visit a sexual assault referral centre (SARC).
 They can be referred by their GP or you can find your nearest service using the NHS website.
 They can also contact Childline for support.

 There are lots of birth control options that young people can consider.
 Brook has a great tool to help young people work out which one is right for them and their partner.
 NHS Choices also shows you where to get free condoms.

 Looking after your sexual health is as important as looking after your general health and your child needs to know how to maintain their and a partner’s sexual health, and what to do if they think they might have contracted a sexually transmitted infection (STI).